 Finally, one of the defendants, Ms. Carol Robbins, challenges Judge McMahon‘s refusal to honor her request for a sentence of incarceration and not probation.
 Ms. Robbins was placed on eighteen months probation, conditioned upon her not violating any criminal law and not having any contact within 500 feet of the facility.
 Ms. Robbins told Judge McMahon she would rather be sentenced instead of being placed on probation.
 Judge McMahon refused and Ms. Robbins now appeals.

-Presumably the legislature was aware of this court's holding in Garski that a defendant may refuse probation.
-Since Garski, the legislature has amended sec.
-973.09, Stats., in 1979, 1981, 1983, 1985 and 1987.
-In none of these amendments has it changed the effect of this court's ruling that a defendant need not accept probation in lieu of sentencing.
+Presumably the legislature was aware of this court‘s holding in Garski that a defendant may refuse probation.
+Since Garski, the legislature has amended

-By the Court.
-The order of the circuit court for Milwaukee county, Honorable Thomas Doherty, judge, dismissing the criminal complaint against Monica Migliorino and Edmund Miller is reversed.
+By the Court.—The order of the circuit court for Milwaukee county, Honorable Thomas Doherty, judge, dismissing the criminal complaint against Monica Migliorino and Edmund Miller is reversed.
 The cause is remanded for further proceedings not inconsistent with this opinion.

-The judgments of conviction by the circuit for Milwaukee county, Honorable Patricia McMahon, judge, are affirmed.
+The judgments of conviction by the circuit court for Milwaukee county, Honorable Patricia McMahon, judge, are affirmed.
 The order of probation issued in the case of State v.
 Haines, et al., for Carol Robbins is vacated and the matter is remanded for further proceedings not inconsistent with this opinion.

+STEINMETZ, J. (dissenting).
 I dissent to the majority opinion.
 When compared to constitutional principles, I believe the majority has overreached in interpreting the statute as did the legislature in adopting it.

 It is not necessary that an actual disturbance must have resulted from the appellant‘s conduct.
 The law only requires that the conduct be of a type which tends to cause or provoke a disturbance, under the circumstances as they then existed.